ckb-js/lumos/website/docs/00-intro.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-In this tutorial, we will develop a simple HD wallet to help manage assets on CKB. and we need to implement some logic that most wallets have
+In this tutorial, we will develop a simple HD wallet to help manage assets on CKB.
+And we need to implement some logic that most wallets have

  - Generate private key and address
  - Check CKB balance
- - Transfer CKB to others
+ - Transfer CKB to other address

 This simple example can help to understand how to develop CKB dapp with `Lumos`.